-- restoring human dignity to the marginalized through the promotion of equitable systems while denouncing individual/systemic practices that dehumanize - > building sustainable structures for equity and inclusion monitored by assessable metrics - developing, educating and training global leaders to practice justice and reconciliation in the Church, the workplace, and the world
+- restoring human dignity to the marginalized through the promotion of equitable systems while denouncing individual/systemic practices that dehumanize, - building sustainable structures for equity and inclusion monitored by assessable metrics, - developing, educating, and training global leaders to practice justice and reconciliation in the Church, the workplace, and the world.

+For further information, see the institution's theological position paper: SUM Diversity, Equity, and Inclusion Statement (DEI).
 For information about the diversity of the college and seminary student body, go to http://nces.ed.gov/ipeds/datacenter, and look up our Institution, under Final Release Data.